NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/data_transfer_overview.rst

   program to external sites.
 Globus, or typical data transfer commands, can be used for transfer to and from UDTNs.
 * Port Tunnelling.
 SSH tunnels can be created from a point of login to any remote host.
-Once a tunnel has been created you can use the tunnels for data transfers, even from “untrusted hosts).
+Once a tunnel has been created, you can use the tunnels for data transfers, even from “untrusted hosts".
 This method is available when other choices are not available or optimal.

 .. _globus: